 Desktop Support Manager

-Manages a team of DSTs and/or supervisors while executing the operational and tactical plans of desktop support and satisfying customer and business needs.
+This ITSM role manages a team of DSTs and/or supervisors while executing the operational and tactical plans of desktop support and satisfying customer and business needs.
 Responsibilities may include performance management, monitoring and reporting on metrics, audits, purchase approvals, and other similar job functions.

-Desktop Support Director
+Desktop Support Director ITSM roles

 The management professionals who manage a team of desktop support technicians and/or team leads while executing the operational and tactical plans of desktop support and satisfying customer and business needs.
 Responsibilities may include recruiting and hiring, monitoring and managing performance, monitoring and managing on metrics, audits, and approving purchases.